qLDPCOrg/qLDPC/README.md

 - `QuditCode`: class for constructing [Galois-qudit codes](https://errorcorrectionzoo.org/c/galois_into_galois), including both [stabilizer](https://errorcorrectionzoo.org/c/galois_stabilizer) and [subsystem](https://errorcorrectionzoo.org/c/oecc) codes.
   - `QuditCode.get_logical_ops`: method to construct a complete basis of nontrivial logical Pauli operators for a `QuditCode`.
   - `QuditCode.concatenate`: method to [concatenate](https://errorcorrectionzoo.org/c/quantum_concatenated) `QuditCode`s in various ways.
-  - `QuditCode.get_distance`: method to compute (or upper bound) the code distance of a `QuditCode` (i.e., the minimum weight of a nontrivial logical operator).
+  - `QuditCode.get_distance`: method to compute the exact code distance of a `QuditCode` (i.e., the minimum weight of a nontrivial logical operator).
+Includes options to compute an upper bound on code distance using [QDistRnd](https://docs.gap-system.org/pkg/qdistrnd/doc/chap1_mj.html) or (for CSS codes) a decoder-based method introduced in [arXiv:2308.07915](https://arxiv.org/abs/2308.07915).
 - `CSSCode`: subclass of `QuditCode` for the special case of constructing a [quantum CSS code](https://errorcorrectionzoo.org/c/css) out of two mutually compatible `ClassicalCode`s.
 - Classes for special quantum code constructions and code families, such as:
   - `TBCode`: [two-block quantum codes](https://errorcorrectionzoo.org/c/two_block_quantum).